Ditchingham: Geography

-Ditchingham falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.
-A new two-member electoral ward called Ditchingham and Earsham was created for the 2019 district council elections, consisting of 5,132 people of voting age.
-For the purposes of local government, the parish falls within the district of South Norfolk.
+According to the 2021 census, Ditchingham has a total population of 1,823 people which demonstrates an increase from the 1,635 people listed in the 2011 census.

+Ditchingham is located on the course of the River Waveney with the junction of the A143, between Gorleston-on-Sea and Haverhill, and the B1332, between Trowse and Ditchingham, is located in the parish.

 St. Mary's Church

-Ditchingham's parish church is dedicated to Saint Mary and boasts one of the tallest Fifteenth Century towers in South Norfolk.
-During the Nineteenth Century, the chancel was remodelled by Anthony Salvin followed by a restoration of the chancel arch and nave roof by Frederick Preedy.
-St. Mary's has an interesting set of stained glass windows depicting Edmund Tudor with Lady Margaret Beaufort, a series of knights and a timeline of rectors of the church, the manufacturer of the windows are unknown.
-The church is a Grade I listed building.
+Ditchingham's parish church is dedicated to Saint Mary and dates from the Fifteenth Century.
+St. Mary's is located on Church Lane and has been Grade I listed since 1960.

+St. Mary's was restored in 1846 by Anthony Salvin and again in the 1870s by Frederick Preedy.The church boasts an interesting set of stained-glass windows depicting Edmund Tudor with Lady Margaret Beaufort as well as others which may have been imported from Europe after the Napoleonic Wars.

 Chicken Roundabout

-Ditchingham's Chicken roundabout had been home to a group of feral chickens as early as the mid-1990s, cared for by a local man called Gordon Knowles.
+Ditchingham's Chicken Roundabout had been home to a group of feral chickens as early as the mid-1990s, cared for by a local man called Gordon Knowles.
 The number of birds living at the roundabout increased and declined over the years due to a range of factors including Avian influenza and theft.
-In 2010, the remaining chickens were given to a local animal charity with a plaque to Knowles' role in the local community being erected in 2012.
+In 2010, the remaining chickens were given to an animal charity with a plaque to Knowles' role in the community being erected in 2012.

 Amenities

-Parravani's ice creams were established in the village in the early C20 and Lamberts Coaches are another long established local company.
+Parravani's ice creams were established in the village in the early C20, and Lamberts Coaches are another long-established local company.